Summary

 req.end();

-For this input datatype, you'll have to give the unique identifier of the schema and alias mapping to update, the aliases, and other parameters you want to change.
+For the input, you'll have to give the unique identifier of the schema and alias mapping to update, the aliases, and other parameters you want to change.
 The table below provides details of this:

 ParameterTypeRequiredDefaultStabilityDescription